pauleveritt/hopscotch/docs/why.md

 I'll start here.
 Things like registries are an indirection.
 All frameworks are by definition an indirection -- some mysterious force is calling your code and passing in arguments.
-Have you ever written a Flask view or a pytest test?
+Have you ever written a pytest test?
 If so, a registry is calling your code and even doing dependency injection!

 Still, registries have a bad rap in Python.